 Before we can book you in for a jumping lesson we would have to see you ride.
 A 30min private assessment lesson would be perfect so we can check that you are safe.

 I am an experienced rider but my friend is a nervous novice rider can we ride together?

 Yes, there is no problem riding together but please be aware that the lesson would have to ride at the pace of the least experienced rider for your safety.

 During term time we run private lessons on Thursday, Fridays, Saturday and Sundays and group lessons at weekends and Thursday and Friday evenings.
 During holidays we run all sorts of activities on most days, please keep an eye on our website for updates on activities.

 Do you cater for riders with disabilities?

-We are not a registered RDA centre and do not have special equipment.
+We are a registered RDA centre but do not have special equipment.
 We can cater for minor disabilities if the rider is able to get on and off the horse and stay in balance.
 A communicator is allowed if they are confident with horses as they will be required to walk with the rider.
 In most cases these will be private lessons.
 We can also offer stable management lessons to help with knowledge and confidence.
 As every rider is different please ring to discuss.
 Please note, we are registered through Warfield RDA.
 Warfield RDA support riders from local schools but are unfortunately unable to accept new clients.